Delunado/Randomify-Documentation/README.md

 ## What is really Randomify?
 ### The Magic Box
 This plugin works like a *magic box*.
 Imagine you have three balls: one is red, another is green, and the last one is blue.
-Then, you add each ball to the box in this way: you take the red one and say: *"Its probability is 20%!"*, and throw the ball to the box (please, slowly, try not to break the magic box!).
+Then, you add each ball to the box in this way: you take the red one and say: *"Its probability is 20%!"*, and throw the ball inside the box (please, slowly, try not to break the magic box!).
 Then, you take the green one and say: *"Its probability is 30%!"*.
 And repeating with the blue one: *"Its probability is 50%!"*.

 Some days later, you want to retrieve one of the balls.
 You say to the box: *"Please, give me back one of the balls"*.
 Then, the box throws at you one of them.
 But, which one of them?
 Well, it's a random decision.
 But a weighted random decision!
 As you decided when adding the balls to the box, there is a 50% probability that the box returns the blue one, a 30% for the green one and a 20% for the red one.